vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/14_A_Theatre_of_Broken_Dreams.md

 Inscription reports the death of Ghaṭotkaca.

 30 P.L.
-Gupta 1946, 316: ‘The Leningrad Museum \[possesses a coin\] with the king on the obverse \(nimbate, standing to left, holding bow in left hand and arrow in the right\), Garud

-. a standard is on the right of the king; beneath the left arm is inscribed Ghaṭo with a crescent above.
+Gupta 1946, 316: ‘The Leningrad Museum \[possesses a coin\] with the king on the obverse \(nimbate, standing to left, holding bow in left hand and arrow in the right\), Garuḍa standard is on the right of the king; beneath the left arm is inscribed Ghaṭo with a crescent above.
 It bears traces of marginal legend ending in \( gu\) pta\( ḥ \).
 On the

 reverse of the coin is the Goddess \(holding lotus in left hand and pāśa \(fillet\) in out-